Introduction

 Collective farming

 In this farming, multiple farmers collectively run their farming as a joint enterprise.
-It is an agricultural cooperative in which farmers jointly engage in farming.
+It is an agricultural cooperative in which farmers jointly engage in agriculture.

 Cooperative farming

-All the member farmers carry out farming on a voluntary basis by pooling their land, labor, and capital to earn mutual benefit.
+All the member farmers do voluntary farming by pooling their land, labour, and capital to earn mutual benefit.

 Factors affecting the system of farming